judos/rocketAutoStarter/README.md

 # rocketAutoStarter
 Factorio mod - automatically starts your rockets when a satellite is ready

+-> This mod was for Factorio 0.14.
+Since factorio 0.15 the functionality is implemented in the base game itself.

 <img src="https://raw.githubusercontent.com/judos/rocketAutoStarter/master/screenshots/rocketAutoStarter1.png" />

 See also Factorio's forum: